shigos/Traffic_Models/README.md

 It seems that despite district 8 being the location where most crashes are occuring, there is a reason not yet discovered resulting in the higher number of fatal crashes in districts 11 and 1 shown in the graph.
 ![districts ](https://user-images.githubusercontent.com/76585249/126584127-f1af04cf-747e-4094-adc9-c61d805f1ec1.png)

-Graph shows District of Crash Occurrence of Overall whole data set.
+Graph above shows district of crash occurrence of overall data set.

 ![fatal month](https://user-images.githubusercontent.com/76585249/126584115-48e2d7e1-1252-4a26-84cc-33dbcff54a14.png)